outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

       - processes (an altering process like format, a routing process like return, etc)
     - intent: purpose for a function (at granular layers or in strict environments, purpose can be tightly aligned with the function logic, with no side effects)
     - role: function & a position in a system
-    - pattern: sequence of specific/identified objects (like a sequence of rules, filters, or values)
+    - pattern: sequence or other relationship structure of specific/identified objects (like a sequence of rules, filters, or values)
     - connection: causal relationship (some type of interaction occurs)
     - insight: important/relevant/new/unique/abstract/cross-system relationship
     - strategy: insight & a plan intent on how to implement it, usually to achieve a specific goal intent